Composition Procedure: Composition Quality Review

 - Example: If a combined equivalent exists, combining unicode characters will be resolved to individual unicode characters when converting to another file type in the Digital Hub, but they should be reviewed in the file to confirm they are not being misused.

 - Self-closing tags can disregarded in Word composition, with the exception of <fnref/>, <enref/>, <fnnum/>, and <ennum/>.
-Footnote tag counts must be resolved in order to pair notes in the Digital Hub conversions.
+Footnote and endnote tag counts must be resolved in order to pair notes in the Digital Hub conversions.
 These self-closing tags will occur if one of those styles is applied to an empty space.

 - Ellipsis standardization.
 Depending on the manuscript you’re working on, you may find ellipses mixed in a way that requires running more than one ellipsis cleanup option to get a standard, consistent character sequence to represent ellipses.